 Many people are familiar with terms like blockchain, Bitcoin, and cryptocurrency, but few understand the underlying technology that drives them all: distributed ledgers.

-Distributed ledgers arguably present businesses with the greatest technological shift since the dawn of the Internet.
-Yet the same technology that is driving that shift has not yet coalesced into a standardized form of adoption—and to make matters more challenging still—it lacks legal and regulatory clarity.
+Distributed ledgers have caused arguably the greatest shift in technology since the dawn of the Internet.
+However, this same technology has yet to coalesce into a standardized form of adoption and to make matters more challenging still, it lacks legal and regulatory clarity.

-In a distributed ledger system, the ledger does not reside with the bank or any other financial intermediary.
-There is no ‘master copy.’
-It resides, instead, with everyone who is a part of the system.
-You, and anyone else exchanging a value or information on the platform, maintain an identical copy of the ledger.
-When updates occur, everyone’s (i.e., each “node’s”) copies of the ledger update, cementing agreement on the changes.
-The transactions are visible and can be verified, making falsification or changes after the fact a near-impossibility.
-Because of the direct manner in which the system operates, the participants can engage in direct transactions with one another in real time; there is no intermediary to charge fees or cause delays.
+In a distributed ledger system, the ledger does not reside with a bank or any other financial intermediary, and there is no “master copy.”
+Instead, every person who is a part of the system has a copy of the ledger.
+Each time a transaction is made, all copies of the ledger are updated, cementing the transaction in the system.
+Such transactions are visible and verifiable, making falsification or changes after the fact a near impossibility.
+Because of this, the participants can engage in direct transactions with one another in real-time, without any intermediaries to charge fees or cause delays.

-One can see why this technology has been called disruptive, especially to intermediaries.
-The technological advances mark a paradigm shift that carries the potential to eliminate the need for financial middlemen altogether, fundamentally altering the relationship between transacting parties and, in a sense, “democratizing” the financial system.
+Some have called distributed ledgers disruptive, especially to intermediaries.
+Distributed ledgers have the potential to eliminate the need for financial middlemen altogether, which would fundamentally alter the relationship between transacting parties and “democratize” the financial system.

-Of course, this level of power brings new concerns for businesses.
-The ability to see every transaction within the system—even if one is not involved in the particular transaction—highlights the need to protect the identity of participants.
-Imagine if you knew that any other customer of your company’s bank could look at your corporate accounts, including your cash on hand and spending habits.
-A number of other key concerns include user anonymity; encryption; safeguarding the system from hacking, theft, and fraud; fulfilling Know Your Customer (KYC) requirements; etc. These represent serious considerations for businesses contemplating the move to distributed ledger technologies.
-Though distributed ledgers need not be public; many corporations now operate internal distributed ledger systems exclusively for use by employees on their private internal networks.
+However, this paradigm shift also brings new concerns for businesses.
+For example, the ability to see every transaction within the system, even if one is not involved in that particular transaction, highlights the increased need to protect the identities of system participants.
+Imagine knowing that every other customer of your company’s bank being able look at your corporate accounts, including your cash on hand and spending habits.
+Businesses considering moving to distributed ledger technologies must also consider considers like users’ anonymity; encryption; safeguarding the system from hacking, theft, and fraud; and fulfilling Know Your Customer (KYC) requirements.
+Distributed ledgers need not be public.
+In fact, many corporations now operate internal distributed ledger systems exclusively for use by employees on private internal networks.

-Cryptocurrency is arguably the most prominent type of distributed ledger technology in the public eye, but practical examples are in place across many industry verticals.
-IBM is operating a blockchain-based partnership to help companies manage their supply chains; participants include Nokia, JetBlue, Lenovo, and AB InBev.
-The nation of Estonia launched a blockchain-based ID card system for its citizens, with nearly full adoption across its citizenry.
-The decentralized finance industry is actively seeking to disrupt major banking disciplines including payments, lending, and investing—all at the possible expense of entrenched intermediaries.
+Even though cryptocurrency is arguably the most well-known application of distributed ledger technology, many other applications exist.
+For example, IBM operates a blockchain-based partnership that helps companies manage their supply chains.
+Current partners include Nokia, JetBlue, Lenovo, and AB InBev.
+Additionally, Estonia launched and adopted a blockchain-based ID card system for its citizens.
+It seems that the decentralized finance industry is actively seeking to disrupt major banking processes including payments, lending, and investing at the expense of entrenched intermediaries.

-Distributed ledger applications may vary by industry, but familiar patterns are emerging in the space overall.
-Startups, often backed by increasingly available private equity funding, are seeking to create innovations and business lines that established players cannot target without undercutting their own proven business models.
-The entrenched companies have their own advantages in turn; access to cash, employees, brand recognition, and other resources unavailable to startups, including the legal and regulatory expertise to weather potential future challenges.
+Distributed ledger applications may vary by industry, but noticeable patterns are beginning to emerging in the space overall.
+Start-ups, often backed by private equity funding, are looking to roll out business lines and innovate that established players cannot target without undercutting their own business models.
+On the other hand, established companies continue to have better access to cash, more employees, brand recognition, and other resources unavailable to startups such as the legal and regulatory expertise to weather any future challenges.

-China and Russia have banned Bitcoin’s use in banking and financial transactions.
-Egypt, Bolivia, and many other countries have banned the currency entirely.
-In the United States, the picture is not much clearer.
-Regulators are taking positions industry by industry, and state by state.
-And virtually all countries hold distributed ledger systems to be within the scope of their fraud, anti-money laundering, and terrorist financing laws; this may create a complex legal environment unfamiliar to entrepreneurs seeking to create startups in the distributed ledger space.
+From an international standpoint, both China and Russia have banned Bitcoin’s use in banking and financial transactions, while Egypt, Bolivia, and many other countries have banned use of the currency altogether.
+In the United States, regulators take varying positions depending on the industry and state.
+On the other hand, virtually all countries have expanded the scope of their fraud, anti-money laundering, and terrorist financing laws to include distributed ledger systems.
+Because of this, the legal environment surrounding distributed ledger systems may be quite unfamiliar to those seeking to launch start-ups in the distributed ledger space.

-As a technology, distributed ledgers are raising serious questions about future business operating structures, laws, and risks.
-Businesses of all sizes are taking positions on variations to ledger structure that could be rewarded with mass adoption or obviated by regulatory action.
-This ambiguity can result in long and serious processes of litigation and unexpected changes to public brand perception.
+Distributed ledgers raise serious questions about future business operations, laws, and risks.
+Businesses of all sizes are making variations to the ledger structure that could either be rewarded with mass adoption or obviated by regulatory action.
+Such ambiguity may also result in longer, more serious litigation, as well as unexpected changes to public’s perception of certain brands.

-Cryptocurrency securities fraud cases receive the majority of media attention, but cases are being litigated in industries as diverse as consumer privacy law; taxes and accounting practices; and intellectual property.
-Few business models are designed to seamlessly absorb and respond to changes of this magnitude.
-Freeman Law remains ready to provide our clients with the counsel, insight, knowledge and experience they need to help navigate this changing environment.
+Even though cryptocurrency securities fraud cases receive most of the media attention, cases are being litigated in industries as diverse as consumer privacy law, tax and accounting, and intellectual property.
+Unfortunately, only a few business models are currently designed to seamlessly absorb and respond to changes of this magnitude.
+Freeman Law, on the other hand, remains ready to provide its clients with the proper counsel, insight, knowledge, and experience that they need to help navigate this ever-changing environment.